r9risky/alyssa-assistant/README.md

-# Alyssa Assistant
+# Alyssa

-Alyssa is a Windows-first voice assistant that can control your PC, answer questions, remember useful facts, and load extra abilities from Python plugins.
-Speech is transcribed locally with Faster Whisper, while reasoning can use Gemini, Ollama, OpenAI, Anthropic, or another OpenAI-compatible provider.
+Alyssa is a voice assistant I built for my own Windows desktop — she listens for her name, transcribes speech locally with Faster Whisper, and hands anything that needs actual reasoning off to whichever LLM I've got configured (Gemini by default, but Ollama/OpenAI/Anthropic/any OpenAI-compatible endpoint all work).
+She can open apps, click around, manage windows, remember stuff I tell her, and pull in extra abilities through a plugin folder.

+This is a personal project, not a product — expect rough edges.
+I'm putting it up because it's been genuinely useful to me and might be to someone else.

-## Highlights
+## What she does

-- Always-listening voice input gated by the assistant's name
+- Always-listening, gated on her name so she's not transcribing everything
-- Local speech-to-text with Faster Whisper
+- Local speech-to-text (Faster Whisper), or ElevenLabs realtime if you'd rather pay for lower latency
-- Configurable local or cloud language model
+- Swappable brain — local Ollama model or a cloud provider, your call
-- Desktop companion with typed chat and interruption support
-- App, window, media, clipboard, file, screenshot, and system controls
-- Screen description and vision-guided clicking
+- A little desktop companion window you can type into or talk to
+- App/window/media/clipboard/file/screenshot/system control
+- Can look at your screen and click things based on what it sees
-- Local conversation history, saved memories, reminders, and timers
+- Remembers facts across sessions, plus reminders and timers
-- Weather, web search, article summaries, system monitoring, and other plugins
+- Weather, web search, article summaries, system monitoring, and whatever else I've bolted on via plugins
-- Spoken confirmation before protected actions
+- Asks before doing anything destructive

-## Safety and privacy
+## Before you give her the keys to your PC

-Alyssa can type, click, run commands, move files, and control Windows.
-Review the code and configuration before giving it access to important data or running it with elevated privileges.
+Alyssa can type, click, run commands, move files, and generally do things a person sitting at your keyboard could do.
+Read through `config.py` and the `actions/` folder before you point her at anything you care about, and don't run her elevated unless you have a real reason to.

-- Voice commands are ignored unless they mention `Alyssa` (or a configured alias).
-Audio is still transcribed locally to detect that name.
-- The default configuration asks for confirmation before actions.
+A few things worth knowing:

+- She ignores audio that doesn't include her name (or an alias) — but that audio is still transcribed locally to check, it just isn't acted on or sent anywhere.
-- Commands, deletion, vision-guided clicks, process termination, Recycle Bin emptying, and disruptive power actions require a separate approval step.
+- `CONFIRM_BEFORE_ACTIONS` is on by default.
+Deleting things, running commands, vision-guided clicks, killing processes, emptying the Recycle Bin, and power actions (shutdown/restart/sleep) always require a separate spoken or typed "yes" regardless of that setting.
-- Spoken approval recognizes confirmation words such as `yes`, `confirm`, and `go ahead`; it does not authenticate the speaker or provide a security boundary against another person near the microphone.
+- Saying "yes" out loud isn't a security boundary — it just recognizes confirmation words, it doesn't check who said them.
+Anyone near the mic can approve a pending action.
-- Deleted files are normally moved to the Windows Recycle Bin.
+- Deleted files go to the Recycle Bin, not straight to oblivion.
-- Speech transcription is local unless `STT_PROVIDER` selects ElevenLabs realtime (or `auto` finds an ElevenLabs key).
-Prompts and screenshots are sent to the configured LLM provider when a cloud provider is selected.
-- Edge TTS sends reply text to Microsoft's online speech service.
-Networked plugins may also contact their documented services.
+- Speech stays local unless you turn on ElevenLabs for STT.
+Whatever cloud LLM you've picked does see your prompts (and screenshots, if you use vision), same as talking to it directly.
+Edge TTS sends your reply text to Microsoft to turn into audio.
+- **API keys don't live in `config.py` anymore.** They're stored through `credential_store.py` in your OS's own credential manager — Windows Credential Manager, macOS Keychain, or the Linux Secret Service (GNOME Keyring/KWallet).
+The Settings window writes there directly now instead of patching a plaintext key into a file on disk.
+If you're updating from an older copy that still has real keys sitting in `config.py`, the app migrates them into the keyring automatically on next launch and blanks the file — see `credential_store.py`'s docstring if you want the details.
-- `memory.json`, Google OAuth credentials, and OAuth tokens are ignored by Git.
+- `memory.json`, Google OAuth files, and OAuth tokens are gitignored.
+Don't commit them.
-  Never commit API keys placed in `config.py`.

-These safeguards reduce accidental actions; they are not a security boundary.

-## Architecture

-The runtime is intentionally stacked so dependencies point inward rather than forming UI/automation/reasoning cycles:
+None of this makes her safe to run unsupervised.
+It just means the obvious footguns have a confirmation step in front of them.

+## How it's laid out

+Kept this stacked on purpose so nothing has to import in a circle:

 ```text
 main.py / overlay